Eb Major 7th Piano Chord

 The Notes in an Eb Major Seventh Chord

-The root is the bottom note of the chord, the starting point to which the other notes relate.
+The root of the chord is always the easiest to find because it's in the name of the chord!
 The root of an Eb Major Seventh chord is Eb.

 The third of an Eb Major Seventh chord is G. The third is up four half-steps from the Root.